 While these tests aren't a surefire way of testing whether your silver is real, they should give you a good gauge to go by.
 For confirmation, it is best to have your silver tested by a reputable jewelry appraiser.

-"What’s the difference between pure and sterling silver?" is a question often asked in regards to selling silver jewelry.
+"What’s the difference between pure and sterling silver?" is a question often asked in regard to selling silver jewelry.

 The answer all comes down to the percentage of silver that was used in crafting your piece.
-Pure, also known as fine, silver is 99.9% silver metal, and is not very often used to make jewelry or other related items due to it being too soft.
-Now a day, pure silver mainly comes in the form of silver bars.
+Pure, also known as fine, silver is 99.9% silver metal, and is not very often used to make jewelry or other related items because it is too soft.
+Nowadays, pure silver mainly comes in the form of silver bars.

 Sterling silver, which is 92.5% silver, is the preferred component for crafting because the remaining 7.5% is made up of stronger materials that make your silver piece more durable.